hendisantika/spring-boot-jdbc/README.md

-#Spring Boot JDBC + MySQL + HikariCP example
+# Spring Boot JDBC + MySQL + HikariCP example

 In this article, we will show you how to create a Spring Boot JDBC application + MySQL and HikariCP.

 Tools used in this article :

-1. Spring Boot 1.5.15.RELEASE
+1. Spring Boot 1.5.16.RELEASE
 2. MySQL 5.7.x
 3. HikariCP 2.6
 4. Maven